disastrid/LittleCharacter/README.md

 # LittleCharacter

-A free font that is a tribute to LITT.CHR
+LittleCharacter is a font made in tribute to LITT.CHR.

+LittleCharacter was created by Astrid Bin in the spring of 2025.
+The font design is licensed under the SIL Open Font License (https://openfontlicense.org/), and this software is available under the MIT License (https://mit-license.org/).